 Mailster uses static image maps of various places like the subscriber’s detail page or the new subscriber notification.
 Head over to Settings => General to choose which one you like to use.

-If you just started with email marketing or switched your delivery provider or even our domain or IP address it’s a good practice to not start blasting your provider with to many emails at once.
+If you just started with email marketing or switched your delivery provider or even our domain or IP address it’s a good practice to not start blasting your provider with too many emails at once.

-If you send marketing emails you often like to send as fast as possible.
+If you send marketing emails you often like to send them as fast as possible.
 While this is great in theory it’s often not recommended for your general email marketing strategy.

 Mailster can handle subscriptions in two different ways.
-List based subscriptions (default) Global subscriptions

-Mailster requires a cron to send it’s campaign.
-If you know how to setup a cron you have to check if the cron is actually running correctly.
+Mailster requires a cron to send its campaign.
+If you know how to set up a cron you have to check if the cron is actually running correctly.